nbaetge/naames_bioav_ms/NAAMES_DOC_Remin_Bioassays.md

   - recalculate cell carbon using those conversion factors

 This is still a slightly better approach than applying a single conversion factor (from the literature) across all data.
+It does make some sense to do in comparing experiments across the different seasons.

 ``` r
 rm_n3_ccf <- fg_cell.rm %>%